The Great Compromise and the US Constitution

 The Great Compromise and the Electoral College

-All this directly affects where in the country presidential candidates choose to campaign – they’re going to focus on states that could vote Republican or Democrat (swing states) and that have a significant electoral count.
+The number of representatives that a state has directly affects where presidential candidates choose to campaign in the country.
+Candidates will focus on states that could vote Republican or Democrat (swing states) and that have a significant electoral count.
 Florida, with its 29 electoral votes, is a good example.

 It is through the legislative branch (Congress) and the executive branch (the President, who is elected by the Electoral College) that the Great Compromise affects the United States today.